 When I’m in the surf and begin to see the birds diving on a school of anchovy followed by a dolphin pod, pushing the fish within feet of the shoreline, I want a bait that’ll not only be there on the hook when they tear through the area, but will send out a stench to entice a few fish to peal off the school.

-When surveying the surf, the best sign of a good day to come are diving pelicans, hovering seagulls, and dolphins corralling schools of bait- fish close to land – really close.
+When surveying the surf, the best sign of a good day to come is diving pelicans, hovering seagulls, and dolphins corralling schools of bait- fish close to land – really close.
 So why not match the hatch?
-If possible, depending where you live and what resources are available, live anchovies serve as your best option.
+If possible, depending on where you live and what resources are available, live anchovies serve as your best option.
 Try researching your local bait and tackle shops.

 If you prefer efficiency, try using a mesh sand rake.
 Plant the net into the sand and allow a few waves to pass in and out.
 If the net is empty, move further out.
 Generally, you’ll find a good handful of these crabs left in the net.
 Try to select the biggest and softest.
 Having a bright orange egg pouch on the bottom side of the crab is a plus.